NREL/reVReports/USAGE.md

 ```

 ### Maps
 The `maps` command creates a set of about 5-10 maps summarizing key results from a set of supply curves.
-It is currently limited to mapping supply curves for the continental US and 4 or less scenarios.
+It is currently limited to mapping supply curves for the continental US.
+Scenario counts greater than four are supported, but will be arranged into a balanced grid automatically and may not be styled as nicely as scenario counts <= 4.

 This command can be run following the usage described below.
 See the [Configuration Files](#configuration-files) section for additional detail about the `--config-file` argument.
 ```cmd